Adam Mynott: Education

 Mynott was educated at the independent schools Ascham and Eastbourne College followed by Exeter University in 1980 with a degree in Philosophy.

 Career

 Mynott first joined the BBC as a trainee radio reporter in 1981 and then worked for BBC Radio Leeds in the mid-1980s.
 Since then he has worked on The Today programme covering amongst other issues The First Gulf War (1991).
 He then had a spell in New York City but returned in 1992 to work as a BBC News reporter.
 Since then he has worked as a sports correspondent and as a South Asia correspondent from 2001.
 He became BBC Nairobi correspondent in August 2004.

 Mynott was embedded with US Marines during the second (2003) Gulf War.
 His experiences were published in a book written by BBC correspondents.

 In 2009, Mynott returned to the UK and became a BBC World Affairs Correspondent.
 After 3 years at G4S plc as Director of Media Relations, he joined the Chinese telecommunications company, Huawei in September 2014.

-Personal life

-Mynott is married to Carol (née Schug), and has three children.